mikecuoco/ece204_project1/README.md

 ## Analyze

-Create your own `{name}_analysis.ipynb` and select the python installation in `.venv` as the kernel to analyze the data
+Create your own jupyter notebook and select the python installation in `.venv` as the kernel to analyze the data

 To read in the embedded data, use the following code.